MicrosoftDocs/Viva/Viva/learning/language-preferences.md

 Updates to this setting reflects immediately to all users of Viva Learning after editing.

 > [!NOTE]
-> If the **Learning Content in Default and User-selected Languages** is switched off, users may experience Viva Learning with no learning content.
+> If the **Show Learning Content in Default and User-selected Languages** is switched off, users may experience Viva Learning with no learning content.
 Sharepoint objects and learning paths created by admins may also not be visible to the user as the user-chosen language may be different from the language of creation.